MicrosoftDocs/azure-docs/articles/azure-app-configuration/use-key-vault-references-dotnet-core.md

 App Configuration helps you use the services together by creating keys that reference values stored in Key Vault.
 When App Configuration creates such keys, it stores the URIs of Key Vault values rather than the values themselves.

-Your application uses the App Configuration client provider to retrieve the Key Vault values, just as it does for any other keys stored in App Configuration.
+Your application uses the App Configuration client provider to retrieve values from Key Vault, just as it does for any other keys stored in App Configuration.
+In this case, the values stored in App Configuration are URIs that reference the values in the Key Vault.
+They are not Key Vault values or credentials.
 Because the client provider recognizes the keys as Key Vault references, it uses Key Vault to retrieve their values.

 Your application is responsible for authenticating properly to both App Configuration and Key Vault.
 The two services don't communicate directly.